arinash/react-router-migration/README.md

 ### Notes
 - The project contains only one page, navigation links are non-functional by design — this has not been changed in accordance with the assignment.
-- It was decided not to use Header and Footer since they use require() function which is not defined in Vite's SSR.
+- It was decided not to use Header and Footer from '@jetbrains/kotlin-web-site-ui/dist/header.js' since they can be used by client-side rendering only.